 Will contributed an article on gameplay and fiction to Jeff VanderMeer’s brilliant writer’s guide, Wonderbook, and an essay to the book, Second Person: Role-Playing and Story in Games and Playable Media, edited by Pat Harrigan and Noah Wardrip-Fruin, available from MIT Press.

-In 2004, he and his wife moved to Atlanta, sight-unseen, so he could become a professional lunatic for White Wolf Game Studio, serving as the developer of the flagship World of Darkness Storytelling Game, Vampire: The Requiem.
-His work carried him eventually to employment with CCP Games.
+He has written small-house plays, small-press comics, and award-winning poetry.
+He served on staff as a professional lunatic for White Wolf Game Studio, serving as the developer of the flagship World of Darkness Storytelling Game, Vampire: The Requiem.
+That work carried him eventually to employment with CCP Games.
 He has also written or designed numerous game titles for publishers like Pelgrane Press, Fantasy Flight Games, and Atlas Games.

-In 2007, Will co-founded the gameplay and story outfit, Gameplaywright Press, with Jeff Tidball.
+Will co-founded the gameplay and story outfit, Gameplaywright Press, with Jeff Tidball.
 In 2008, Gameplaywright published its first hard-copy title, Things We Think About Games, to critical acclaim within the gaming scene.
 That book was followed by an essay anthology, The Bones: Us and Our Dice, and Hamlet’s Hit Points, by famed writer and game designer Robin D. Laws.

+Will and his wife live in Chicago.
 Do not talk to him about zeppelins or we will be here all day.